natethegreate/hent-AI/README.md

 * [main.py](main.py) Contains GUI and all I/O handling and file parsing, along with basic error detection.
 Instantiates detector class.

 * [detector.py](detector.py) Contains my detector class, which is responsible for neural network bringup, starting inference detection, and creating overlay from mask for DCP.
+No longer needs hentai.py, and can run detections on its own.

 * [hentai.py](samples/hentai/hentai.py) Interfaces between my detector and the model.
 Based off of the Balloon.py of the Mask RCNN implementation.
-Also handles training, and contains the Hentai configuration class.
+Only needed for training.

 * [inspect_h_model.ipynb](samples/hentai/inspect_h_model.ipynb) This notebook is identical to the balloon notebook.
 I modified it to work with this project instead, and it is best used to inspect a model.
 For detailed logging, use Tensorboard (which should be installed if you have tensorflow)

 * [inspect_h_data.ipynb](samples/hentai/inspect_h_data.ipynb)
 Same thing as above, except this notebook is used to validate the dataset.
 Also has cool information showing some of the quirks and features of MaskRcnn

+* [test_data_generator.py](test_data_generator.py) Script that automates bar censoring and annotation, more explained below.
+This is meant to be placed in a separate folder, and expects uncensored images in a folder called "decensored_input" and outputs the barred image into "decensored_input_original", and populates a csv with the annotations.
+You do not need to use this script, unless you want to help in expanding the dataset.
+In which case, join the discord and contact me.

 I have only worked on Windows platforms, and had not been able to train or work on other instances like Google colab and Google Cloud.